Santosh3672/OpenROAD-flow-scripts_forked/Openroad 7nm challenge Readme.md

 ## Solutions tried
 Following are the modification in the flow that I have performed:
-### Use of Multi-threshold voltage cells in the design:
+### Use of Multi-threshold voltage cells in the design
  In Asap7 library there are three types of standard cells in terms of threshold voltage they are
  i.
 R: Cells with regular Vt
  ii.
 L: low Vt cells